raman325/ha-zoom-automation/README.md

 ### Conditions and Actions

 To see the schema of various events, check Zoom's [Webhook Reference docs](https://marketplace.zoom.us/docs/api-reference/webhook-reference).
-On the left hand side navigation, you can click into the various Event types and see the format of the JSON that will be sent to your webhook.
+On the left hand side navigation, you can click into the various Event types and see the format of the JSON that will be sent to HA.

 To create a condition on an event type, use something like the following:
 ```yaml